4d/docs/website/translated_docs/es/Project/creating.md

     You can choose any name allowed by your operating system.
 However, if your project is intended to work on other systems or to be saved via a source control tool, you must take their specific naming recommendations into account.

 When you validate the **Save** dialog, 4D closes the current project (if any), creates a project folder at the indicated location, and puts all files needed for the project into it.
-For more information, refer to [Architecture of a 4D Project](Project/architecture.md).
+Para más información, consulte [Arquitectura de un proyecto 4D](Project/architecture.md).

 You can then start developing your project.